go-logr/logr/README.md

 logr offers an(other) opinion on how Go programs and libraries can do logging without becoming coupled to a particular logging implementation,  This is not an implementation of logging - it is an API.
-In fact it is two APIs with twop different sets of users.
+In fact it is two APIs with two different sets of users.

 The `Logger` type is intended for application and library authors.
 It provides